Propitiation

 Propitiation is the act of appeasing or making well-disposed a deity, thus incurring divine favor or avoiding divine retribution.
-While some use the term interchangeably with expiation, others draw a sharp distinction between the two.
-The discussion here encompasses usage only in Judaism and in the Christian tradition.
+It is related to the idea of atonement and sometimes mistakenly conflated with expiation.
+The discussion here encompasses usage only in the Christian tradition.

 Christian theology

 In Romans 3:25 the King James Version, New King James Version, New American Standard Bible, and the English Standard Version translates "propitiation" from the Greek word hilasterion.
 Concretely it specifically means the lid of The Ark of The Covenant.
 The only other occurrence of hilasterion in the NT is in Hebrews 9:5, where it is translated as "mercy seat" in all of the Bible translations named above as well as the Revised Standard Version and the New Revised Standard Version.